-I'm an North Carolina A&T State University graduate with a B.S. in Computer Engineering.
-I've been tutoring and mentoring all 4 years of college in various subjects but my strongest are math, reading, and computer science topics.
+I'm freelance mobile developer.
+I've been tutoring for the past 6 years in math, reading, and computer science topics.
 I like tutoring math and computer science courses the most because I'm constantly using those skills and would love to stay up to date.
-My style of tutoring is to relating information to things they like to do or doing hands on projects.
+My style of tutoring is to relate information to things they like to do or doing hands on projects.
 Most of the things I'm "good" at I learned to the beat of some song.
 I truly believe that anybody can be good at any subject if you just find an easy way to learn it and I try to find that connection and use it.
 When I'm not working I play video games, read, listen to music, or explore new restaurants.

 Education & Certification